-Water bodies Zone generally indicates all existing water rivers, lakes, tanks and kuntas as

-Department or revenue or other competent authorities.
-The boundary of the water bodies relate to the Full Tank Level as indicated in relevant maps, covering both perennial and non-perennial parts when such distinction exists.
-In Water Body zone no constructions is permitted in the water-spread and the buffer belt of minimum 30 meter around the FTL and maintain the 5 m green area of either side of the Major river/stream/canals and 3 m Green are of either side of minor river/stream/canals for permitting passive activity.
+Water bodies Zone generally indicates all existing water rivers, lakes, tanks and kuntas as indicated in the topographical sheets published by the Survey of India, the State Irrigation Department or revenue or other competent authorities.
+The boundary of the water bodies relate to the Full Tank Level as indicated in relevant maps, covering both perennial and nonperennial parts when such distinction exists.
+In Water Body zone no constructions is permitted in the water-spread and the buffer belt of minimum 30 metre around the FTL and maintain the 5 m green area of either side of the Major river/stream/canals and 3 m Green are of either side of minor river/stream/canals for permitting passive activity.
 The only exception is fishing, boating, and picnics along the banks.
-The only construction allowed is open to sky jetties for boating, platforms for fishing and rain shelters and snack bars each not exceeding 10 sqm in area not exceeding four in numbers around one water body.
+The only construction allowed is open to sky jetties for boating, platforms for fishing and rain shelters and snack bars each not exceeding 10 Sqm in area not exceeding four in numbers around one water body.